fengxia41103/myblog/content/workspace/demo/car.md

     </figcaption>
 </figure>

-Now it's obvious, two numbers are the key:
+Now it's obvious, two numbers are the key because they determine monthly payment:

 1. Financing cost: How much you are borrowing from bank?
 This is determined by how much you can negotiate down the price, how much deduction you can get, eg.